jack-driscoll/jack-driscoll.github.io/_posts/2025-07-11-ubiquiti-xm.md

 ***Work in Progress as of 2025/07/11***

-# Ubiquiti XM and XW Devices
+# Ubiquiti XM and XW Devices and the 802.11 PHY layer

 Hi, today we're going to take a look at the Ubiquiti XM and XW devices and play with a rare bird from the collection.
 My personal collection was thrown away when I ended up in jail in 2024 and I'm trying to revive it; [see here if you have equipment you might consider donating](https://jackd.ethertech.org/2025-07-01-wisp-2.html#hw-request).

-## References
+[References](#references) are at the bottom.
+GH Pages doesn't support footnotes in markdown.

-Tektronix has an excellent guide to the physical layer of `802.11` that will be referenced repeatedly [^1]
+Tektronix has an excellent guide to the physical layer of `802.11` that will be referenced repeatedly.
+If you aren't familiar with the physical layer, you may want to read this first.

 ## Ubiquiti Rocket M 5.8 GHz International